MicrosoftDocs/powerapps-docs/powerapps-docs/user/open-app-embedded-in-teams.md

 ## Next steps

 In this topic, you added the Product Showcase sample app to a Teams channel, and then opened the app from that channel.
-To learn more about PowerApps, continue to the Power Apps tutorials.
+To learn more about Power Apps, continue to the Power Apps tutorials.

 > [!div class="nextstepaction"]
 > [Power Apps Tutorials](../maker/canvas-apps/get-started-create-from-blank.md)